Sponsored links:

 Positano, Amalfi Coast, Italy

-Positano is a unique town located in a unique place in Italy, close to Sorrento, Naples and the island of Capri.
-Due to its unique location and wonderful climate, it attracts crowds of tourists from all over the world.
-The winters here are very warm and the summers last a long time.
-The weather is warm and sunny, but the heat is often softened by the sea breeze.
+Positano is a truly unique and breathtakingly beautiful town located on the stunning Amalfi Coast in Italy, with easy access to popular destinations like Sorrento, Naples, and the enchanting island of Capri.
+Thanks to its remarkable cliffside location and wonderful Mediterranean climate, it attracts visitors from all corners of the globe.
+The local weather is a major draw, with mild, warm winters and long, sun-drenched summers where the intense heat is often pleasantly tempered by a refreshing sea breeze.

 Parking in Positano